hazelcast/hazelcast-jet/README.md

 [Hazelcast Jet] is an open-source, cloud-native, distributed stream and batch processing engine.

-It's simple to set up and makes it easy to build fault-tolerant and elastic data processing pipelines.
+Jet is simple to set up.
 The nodes you start discover each other and form a cluster automatically.
 You can do the same locally, even on the same machine (your laptop, for example).
 This is great for quick testing.

+With Jet it's easy to build fault-tolerant and elastic data processing pipelines.
 Jet keeps processing data without loss even if a node fails, and you can add more nodes that immediately start sharing the computation load.

 You can embed Jet as a part of your application, it's just a single JAR without dependencies.
 You can also deploy it standalone, as a stream-processing cluster.

-Jet also provides a highly available, distributed in memory store.
+Jet also provides a highly available, distributed in-memory data store.
 You can cache your reference data and enrich the event stream with it, store the results of a computation, or even store the input data you're about to process with Jet.